Superunknown: Tour

-The band began touring in January 1994 in Oceania and Japan, areas where the record was released early.
-The band had never toured these regions before.
-This round of touring ended in February 1994, and then in March 1994 the band moved on to Europe.
-The band was to join a 20-date co-headline American tour with Nine Inch Nails in April/May, but had to cancel.
-As an alternative, they did a headlining theater tour on May 27, 1994.
-The opening acts were Tad and Eleven.
-In late 1994, after touring in support of Superunknown, doctors discovered that Cornell had severely strained his vocal cords.
-Soundgarden cancelled several more shows to avoid causing any permanent damage.
-Cornell said, "I think we kinda overdid it!
+The band began touring in support of the album in January 1994 with dates in Oceania and Japan, regions where the record had received an early release.
+It marked Soundgarden's first time touring those areas.
+This initial leg concluded in February 1994, and the band moved on to Europe the following month.
+Soundgarden was originally scheduled to join Nine Inch Nails for a 20-date co-headlining tour of the United States throughout April and May, but the group was forced to cancel.
+Instead, they launched an American headlining theater tour on May 27, 1994, supported by opening acts Tad and Eleven.

+In late 1994, doctors discovered that frontman Chris Cornell had severely strained his vocal cords due to the rigorous touring schedule.
+To prevent permanent damage, Soundgarden cancelled several upcoming performances.
+Cornell noted, "I think we kinda overdid it!
 We were playing five or six nights a week and my voice pretty much took a beating.
 Towards the end of the American tour I felt like I could still kinda sing, but I wasn't really giving the band a fair shake.
 You don't buy a ticket to see some guy croak for two hours!
 That seemed like kind of a rip off."
-The band made up the dates later in 1995.
+The band subsequently made up the cancelled dates in 1995.